 The full benefits of an harmonised EU regime for crowdfunding operators can only be achieved if ESMA and national regulators cooperate closely among them and with the EU crowdfunding industry as a whole.
 The foreseen 12 months transition period will be key for a smooth implementation of ECSP in every Member State, and therefore to achieved the desired outcomes for all market operators and beneficiaries, from both investors and companies’ perspectives.

-The final publication of the text is expected within the coming weeks.
-The regulation will apply one year after publication, with the European Commission still defining some regulatory standards with input from the European Security and Markets Authorities (ESMA) and the European Banking Authorities (EBA).
+In the meantime, the text has been published in the Official Journal of the European Union.
+The regulation will apply one year after publication in November 2021, with the European Commission still defining some regulatory standards with input from the European Security and Markets Authorities (ESMA) and the European Banking Authorities (EBA).

 The harmonised rules will help crowdfunding to function more smoothly across the EU and to support cross-border funding, by providing for a single set of rules on crowdfunding.
 It will apply to all ECSP regulated crowdfunding platforms for offers of up to EUR 5m, calculated over a period of 12 months per project owner.
 There are however certain areas in which Member States will still have the power to make adjustments in due course.